 I very rarely use a compressor to even out dynamics.
 Dynamics are something that I just can’t get enough of. – Dave Pensado

 As you are probably now aware, there are some pretty obvious times not to use this.
-If you are looking to add colour, warmth or a sense of smoothness to anything, this isn’t the circuit type for you.
+If you are looking to add color, warmth, or a sense of smoothness to anything, this isn’t the circuit type for you.
 Due to its fast nature, VCA compression has no regard for long frames of average volume.

 FET – Field-effect Transistor

 Moving on to our next circuit type, the FET has played a major part in the music business.
-The likelihood of finding a studio that doesn’t have a 1176 (or other FET style audio compressors) today is incredibly low.
+The likelihood of finding a studio that doesn’t have an 1176 (or other FET-style audio compressors) today is incredibly low.
 If you’re looking for some punch and aggression, you’ve come to the right place.

 Whilst it isn’t the most transparent sound, this is hardly a problem.
 The FET is often treated more as an effect than a process.
 It’s something you want to be able to hear doing its job.
 If you can’t, you’re not using it right!
 Typical usage will be on anything that you want a bit more character out of.
 It’s known for its use within the typical rock band sound (think big drums, driving guitar, and aggressive vocals) but shouldn’t be limited to this.
 The transformer technology offers warmth to anything that passes through it.
 In fact, many great records have been passed through these units with the compressor turned off.
 Why?
 To capture the rich sound and subtle harmonic distortion that it adds.